An event property produces a single value for each event.

 An event property can exist in your source data, in which case the UI identifies it as a raw event property.
 Or a user can define a custom event property, in which case the UI identifies it as a manual event property.
 When you define an event property, you must choose a method.

-For example, if your log data includes a start and end time, you could define a new event property using the calculate method, "duration", as end time minus start time.
+For example, if your log data includes a start and end time, you could define a new event property using the calculate method, named "duration", as [end time] minus [start time].
 You can use "duration" in a more complicated query (in an aggregation, split by, or filter) or to construct another event property.
 Then the top-level query can compute duration for any event in your data that has both a start and end time.

-- Building an event property in the User Guide.
+Building an event property in the User Guides